aerni/statamic-zipper/README.md

     '/path/to/file_3.jpg',
 ]

-// An array of associative arrays with a `url` key
+// An array of associative arrays with a 'url' key
 $files = [
     [
         'url' => '/path/to/file.jpg',